-One area of concern that continues to arise is members of Council overstepping their role, attempting to 'take the reins' to fix a constituent's problem, or directing staff how to do their job.
-Members of Council serve an important role in putting constituents in touch with appropriate staff, and following established processes, but it is important to strike the correct balance.
+One area of concern that continues to arise relates to members of Council overstepping their role, attempting to 'take the reins' to fix a constituent's problem, or directing staff how to do their job.
+Members of Council serve an important role in putting constituents in touch with appropriate staff, and leading them to established processes, but it is important to strike the correct balance between guiding constituents and becoming their advocate.